tenable/terrascan/docs/getting-started/admission-controller-webhooks-usage.md

 `<API_KEY>` is a key used for authentication between your K8s environment and  the Terrascan server.
 Generate your preferred key and use it here.

 `<DATA_PATH>` is a directory path in your server where both the certificate and the private key .pem files are stored.
-In addition, this directory is used to write save the webhook logs.
+In addition, this directory is used to save the webhook logs.
 (An SQLite file)

 You can specify a config file that specifies which policies to use in the scan and which violations should lead to rejection.